ajnirp/myDraw/README.md

 myDraw
 ======

 Simple drawing tool using OpenGL and GLUT.
 Made by Anirudh Vemula and me for the first assignment of our Computer Graphics course.
-The exact problem statement can be found in the A1.pdf file.
+The exact problem statement can be found in the problem-statement.pdf file.

 Hostel Room Drawing
 -------------------